Contents:

 All students will receive a certificate of participation, while outstanding students may be awarded trophies.
 Additional benefits may include educational scholarships, work experience, and mentorship opportunities.

-3. RSB Competitions
+3. RSB competitions

 A variety of competitions and awards for students with an artistic flare and an interest in biology.